1. What other sorts of whales may you encounter on a typical trip, or can we only see the Southern Right whale?

 We mostly encounter southern right whales.
 But your whale watching trip can often extend into a marine safari.
 We can often encounter the humpback & Bryde’s whales, seals, dolphins and a variety of marine birds including the African penguin.

 2. Is it easy (for you) to distinguish between the different types of whales?

-Yes, and by the end of the trip it should be easy for you too, as each of the whales we have the possibility of spotting has their own clear characteristics, our whale specialist guide has been watching whales for more than a decade and is only too eager to impart his knowledge onto you.
+Yes, and by the end of the trip it should be easy for you too, as each of the whales we have the possibility of spotting has their own clear characteristics, our whale specialist guide is only too eager to impart his knowledge onto you.
 The tour starts with an on-land briefing about the whales and during the trip, the guide will keep you informed via our PA system of all sightings and behaviour ensuring your experience is informative and educational.

 3. How far is Hermanus from Cape Town?
 Is there public transport?

 Hermanus is roughly 1h30 drive from Cape Town, making it perfectly located for a whale watching day trip or better yet, as there is lots to do, a 2 night stay.
 There are two routes, the highway with mountain passes, vineyards and forests or the R44 Coastal route which has been praised as one of the best scenic drives in South Africa.

 Unfortunately, there are no scheduled public buses or trains to Hermanus.
 If you are not self-driving and require transport please do contact us and we can arrange this for you.

 This would be a rare sighting, the great white shark hub is in Kleinbaai, and this is where the world famous Shark Alley is located.
 There are a number of operators that are licensed Shark Diving & Viewing companies.
 All of these companies offer Shark cage diving as well as surface viewing.

 Both the Shark cage diving and whale watching operations are highly regulated by local authorities and operate on separate permits, each animal needs a separate viewing permit, respectively.